kant/android-mvp/README.md

     lifecycleScheduler.enqueue(RESUME, () -> Log.e(TAG, "onResume was called"));
 }
 ```
-The action will be called ONCE for all events you register an action for.
+Note that the action will be called ONCE for all events you register an action for.
 On registering an action
-you have to pass the event itself (predefined integer) and an item you want to do something with.
+you have to pass the [event name](mvp/src/main/java/com/moovel/mvp/lifecycle/LifecycleEvent.java) and an item you want to do something with.

 A sample for auto unsubscribing on rxjava subscriptions you can find in [the demo project](demo/src/main/java/com/moovel/mvp/demo/screens/main/AwesomePresenter.java).

 ## LICENSE
 ```
-Copyrights 2016 moovel Group GmbH
+Copyrights 2017 moovel Group GmbH

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.